-A participant may elect to make voluntary contributions of 1% to 85% of his or her annual Eligible
+A participant may elect to make voluntary contributions of 1% to 85% of his or her annual eligible compensation.

-Compensation.
 The participant may designate their voluntary contributions as tax-deferred, after-tax Roth, after-tax regular contributions, or any combination thereof.
-Tax-deferred and after-tax Roth contributions are limited to the maximum permitted under Section 402(g) of the Code, which was \$19,500 for each of the Plan years ended December 31, 2021 and 2020.
+Tax-deferred and after-tax Roth contributions are limited to the maximum amount permitted under Section 402(g) of the Code, which was \$20,500 and \$19,500 for each of the Plan years ended December 31, 2022 and 2021, respectively.
 Regular after-tax contributions are limited by the Code based on total employee and Employer contributions to the participant.
 Sections 401(k)(3) and 401(m)(3) of the Code may limit the amount of voluntary contributions that participants are allowed to make.

-A participant age 50 and over before the end of the Plan year may elect to make a catch-up voluntary tax-deferred or after-tax contribution of up to \$6,500 for each of the Plan years ended December 31, 2021 and 2020.
+A participant age 50 and over before the end of the Plan year may elect to make a catch-up voluntary tax-deferred or after-tax contribution of up to \$6,500 for each of the Plan years ended December 31, 2022 and 2021.